Postpartum Essentials for New Moms

 Restaurant Gift Cards

 One of my favorite baby gifts we were given with the birth of each child was food gift cards.
 When money is tight, especially if you know you’re going to have medical bills to pay, having the gift of being able to get takeout is AMAZING!
-If you can, consider cashing in your points through a coupon app like ibotta, or your baking card reward points.
+If you can, consider cashing in your points through a coupon app like ibotta, or your banking card reward points.

 I feel like this should go without saying in the times we are living in, but make sure you have some hand sanitizer (if you can find it)!
 Making your way to soap and water isn’t always doable, so be sure you have some hand sanitizer at home, and also a travel hand sanitizer for the diaper bag.